FAYETTE COUNTY, TEXAS

 Land ownership for the emancipated slaves was considered a way to achieve independence and the possibility of other rights.
 The skills that they had learned on plantations could also help sustain them on their own land.
 Instead, sharecropping left them with a life that was almost as difficult as slavery.

-At the end of the war, “forty acres and a mule” was a cruel rumor initiated by General Sidney Sherman’s policy in South Carolina of redistributing property from white plantation owners to freed slaves.
-Although there was a push for nationalization of this policy throughout the confederate states, it never became part of federal law.
+At the end of the Civil War, “forty acres and a mule” was a field order initiated by General William Tecumseh Sherman in January 1865 promising freed slaves a redistribution of confiscated property from Confederate plantation owners in southern states along the eastern coast.
+It was approved by President Lincoln a month later, but after his assassination in April 1865, his successor, Andrew Johnson, overruled the field order several months later, so the policy never became federal law.
+All the promised land was returned to the original owners.
 However, this concept of 40 acres, minus the mule, was utilized by plantation owners needing to sell their land.
 They decided that 40 acres would be a manageable size for each African American buyer, plus it would be adequate for self-sustainability.
 Loans were negotiated for the purchase of these tracts.
 If there was a default on the loan, the owner reclaimed and resold his land.

 About 20 percent of the blacks in Texas did not choose an urban life and managed to avoid being sharecroppers by taking advantage of this offer to buy land.
 They then created their own autonomous agricultural communities, known as Freedom Colonies, where they could experience peace and security in a segregated American society.
 Family and friends could live next to one another in the same area, so that there was a sense of togetherness and familiarity.
 Many Freedom Colonies became self-sustainable with their own churches, schools and small businesses.